WE_IA_AGENT_BUS

 What you will learn

-• Distinguish Generative AI from Agentic AI, from automation to autonomy
+• Distinguish Generative AI from Agentic AI, from automated to autonomous.

-• Master the "Perception, Reasoning, Action" cycle for AI agent design
+• Master the "Perception, Reasoning, Action" cycle for designing AI agents.

-• Identify maturity levels of Agentic AI and their concrete applications
+• Identify the maturity levels of Agentic AI and their concrete applications.

-• Structure an agentic use case, from definition to deployment and monitoring
+• Structure an agentic use case, from use case definition to deployment and monitoring.

-• Anticipate the benefits, risks, and key success factors related to deploying AI agents in business
+• Anticipate the benefits, risks, and key success factors related to deploying AI agents in the enterprise.

 Prerequisites

-• Knowledge of fundamental concepts of Artificial Intelligence and Machine Learning is a plus
+• Knowledge of the fundamental concepts of Artificial Intelligence and Machine Learning is a plus.

-• It is essential to have the equivalent level of content from an "Introduction to Generative AI" type training
+• Having the equivalent level of content provided by an "Introduction to Generative AI" type training.

 Target audience

-• Business & IT managers, Digital Directors, Data Directors and Product Managers wishing to orient their projects and business towards AI and/or pilot native agentic products, as well as those with prior exposure to AI or machine learning wishing to master agentic AI concepts.
+• Business & IT managers, Digital Directors, Data Directors and Product Managers looking to steer their projects and business towards AI and/or manage native agentic products, Professionals with initial exposure to AI or machine learning who want to master the concepts of agentic AI

 Training Program